 Just remember to wear comfortable shoes and bring cash for any snacks at local cafes along the way!

-You can also read our reviews of more tours and experiences in Warsaw.
+You can also read our reviews of more walking tours in Warsaw

 Highlights of the Experience